wadmiraal/wadmiraal.net/jekyll-src/_posts/2015-03-27-use-docker-to-kickstart-your-drupal-development.markdown

  - Drupal
 ---

 If you're anything like me, you will know what I'm talking about when I say setting up local development environments for your Drupal projects sucks.
-Maybe, like me, you had a local \*AMP stack, with virtual hosts you point to different directories or, worse, just subdirectories inside the `/var/www/` directory.
+Maybe, like me, you had a local \*AMP stack, with virtual hosts pointing to different directories or, worse, just subdirectories inside the `/var/www/` directory.

 Well, now there's a *much* better way: [Docker](https://www.docker.com/).
 Docker is *freakishly awesome*!
 It's super fast and very easy to setup.
-Containers (think *virtual machines*) are cheap to discard, rebuild, etc. Think of it as Git branches for virtual machines.
+Containers (&ldquo;virtual machines&rdquo;) are cheap to discard, rebuild, etc. Think of it as Git branches for virtual machines.

 ## What Is Docker

 If you're not familiar with Docker, it's a way to run server software.
 To some, it's a replacement for the classic virtual machine approach.
-To others, it is merely an improvement to it (at my work, we use Docker in production, but on top of virtual machines, not as a replacement).
+To others, it is merely an improvement to it (where I work, we use Docker in production, but on top of virtual machines, not as a replacement).
 It is important to realize Docker is a *very Linux-centric product*.
 You *can* run it on Windows or Mac OS, but you won't get the full benefit of its performance (I won't go into details about why in this post).
 It's also not as straightforward to setup.
 Finally, Docker *images* can only run Linux distributions (which is no problem, as you will probably use Linux servers in production anyway).

 A Docker *image* is a like a snapshot of a particular Linux setup.
 It has pre-installed packages, usually configured and ready to use.
 A Docker *container* is an instance of this *image*.
 You can have many containers running the same image.
 What's really cool with Docker is these images are usually super-lightweight and lean.
 A base image will have a very bare-bones Linux install, not even shipping with a text editor!
 This allows us to install *only* what we want, giving is very fast and light systems.
 Furthermore, containers are incredibly fast to instantiate.
 Creating a new container takes literally **seconds**, giving us a whole new, pristine and running system in no time.
 And this last part is what makes it ideal for development.